-Google offers seven ad campaign types through the Google Ads platform.
-You can read an overview of each type over at Google Ads Helpdesk.
+Google offers seven types of ads campaign through the Google Ads platform.
+You can read an overview of every kind over at the Google Ads Helpdesk.
 A Google Ads specialist could help you unpack each option in greater detail.

 1. Google Search Ads

 Google Search Ads is the paid search results option.
-Google displays your ad as text on top of the Search Results Page when the user types in the keywords you’ve bid on.
+When users type in the keywords you've bid on, Google displays your ad as text on top of the Search Results Page.

 It’s a popular option.
 But some marketers prefer to focus on an organic SEO inbound marketing strategy—to the exclusion of Google Search.

 Google Display Ads are ads Google runs on websites through the Google Display Network (GDN).
 These ads might be banner ads, sidebar ads, mid-page scroll ads, mobile page ads, or responsive ads.